minelminel/ticketing-system/README.md

 - comment creation component with markdown support
 - loading spinner on all page components
 - activity children components for each activity_type

+---

+### TODO
+- use url params in /issues table to set view (closed/open issues, pageNo, rowsPerPage)
+- generic activity component which handles all activity types